RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

   But, The pipeline initiation rate remained at one instruction per cycle for many years.
   This was a serious bottleneck.
 Thus, High Performance Processing is required.

   2 ways for High Performance
-    1) reduce individual instruction latencies
+    1) reduce individual instruction latencies.
     2) execute more instructions in parallel.

   The way to 'execute more instructions in parallel' is **SuperScalar processing**.